It's a mobile world and that's official.

 the number of mobile-only adult internet users exceeded the number of desktop-only internet users.

-It is now abundantly clear that taking a service online generally means making it available to mobile users.
+This is the world in which we now live and it is abundantly clear that taking a service online implies making it available to mobile users.

 How Rotan can help